 We’re planning to check out Gardens by the Bay, Marina Bay and possibly the zoo.
 And you know I need a picture of that Merlion statue by the water!
 We have three nights in Singapore – I would have preferred two, but flights were cheaper the next day.

 From Singapore, we’re onto Siem Reap!
 We’re headed to Siem Reap for the obvious draw: Angkor Wat!
 We’ll have four nights in Siem Reap, which is probably just enough to get full temple burn out and some heat exhaustion.
 I’m hoping we can take it easy with some breaks at our hotel pool and a fun Cambodian cooking class.
-We also hope to check out the Landmine Museum (if it’s open) and maybe a floating village if we have time.
+We also hope to do some non-temple activities in Siem Reap, like check out the Landmine Museum (if it’s open) and maybe a floating village if we have time.

 Next up on our three weeks in Southeast Asia is Phuket.
 I know Phuket is not the most popular choice.
 Actually, the problem might be that it is too popular.
 On every travel group I’m part of, people always advise staying away from Phuket and picking another Thai island or beach.
 They say Phuket is crowded, dirty and for party-goers only.
 Well, I’m hoping they’re wrong!

 For starters, Phuket is a pretty large island.
 It’s not just Patong and Phuket Town (both of which I have zero interest in).
 I’m hoping somewhere in Phuket, preferably where we booked our hotel, is a quieter beach area.
 But our main reason for choosing Phuket is convenience.
 From Siem Reap, you can fly directly to Phuket.
 If we wanted to go somewhere else, like Krabi, we’d have to take two flights or spend a ton of time on boats/buses.
 I’d much rather conserve our short time and just stay in Phuket.